Christmas Tree Lighting Ceremony in Dubuque, IA - NewsBreak

 Christmas Tree Lighting Ceremony in Dubuque, IA

 So you couldn't make it to Washington D.C. to see the lighting of the Nation's Christmas Tree?
-No problem, we've got our own tree lighting ceremony...eagle1023fm.com
+No problem, we've got our own tree lighting ceremony...y105music.com

 So you couldn't make it to Washington D.C. to see the lighting of the Nation's Christmas Tree?
-No problem, we've got our own tree lighting ceremony...eagle1023fm.com
+No problem, we've got our own tree lighting ceremony...y105music.com

 Comments / 0